Mbed-TLS/mbedtls/docs/psa-transition.md

 ### Cipher mechanism availability

-For each key type value `PSA_KEY_TYPE_xxx`, the symbol `PSA_WANT_KEY_TYPE_xxx` is defined with a nonzero value if the library is built with support for that key type.
-For each algorithm value `PSA_ALG_yyy`, the symbol `PSA_WANT_ALG_yyy` is defined with a nonzero value if the library is built with support for that algorithm.
+For each key type value `PSA_KEY_TYPE_xxx`, the symbol `PSA_WANT_KEY_TYPE_xxx` is defined with a non-zero value if the library is built with support for that key type.
+For each algorithm value `PSA_ALG_yyy`, the symbol `PSA_WANT_ALG_yyy` is defined with a non-zero value if the library is built with support for that algorithm.
 Note that for a mechanism to be supported, both the key type and the algorithm must be supported.

 For example, to test if AES-CBC-PKCS7 is supported, in the legacy API, you could write:
 ```